Google Performance Tools (GPT) — is a set of tools, that allow to make performance analysis, analyse memory allocation and find memory leaks.

 will printed — physical address, line of code, function or file with source code.

-option), or in form of disassembled machine code (--disasm
+source code (--list option), or in form of disassembled machine code (--disasm option).

 If you doesn't specify output format, then utility starts to work in interactive mode,